The effects of turbulence on galactic nuclear gas rings: Results

-As mentioned in previous work \citep[e.g.,][]{Sormani2015cMNRAS.454.1818S}, varying the bar pattern speed dictates the location of the nuclear ring.
-The size of a nuclear ring is related to the radius of the ILR \citep{Buta1996FCPh...17...95B,Sormani2018aMNRAS.481....2S}: increasing the pattern speed pushes the ILR inward, as can be seen in Figure \ref{fig:rotation_curve}.
-Thus, the smallest nuclear rings in our runs were produced by the fast bar models in both potentials.
+Here we investigate the morphology of the rings produced by the different bar pattern speeds and the effects of turbulence.
+Figure \ref{fig:big_face_on} and \ref{fig:zoom_face_on} show the final state of the gas at $t$ = 200 Myrs for all simulations performed.
+In all runs, the gas accumulates on $X_2$ orbits, forming an elongated ring.
+Moreover, the smallest nuclear rings were produced by the fast bar tests, as expected, since the bar pattern speed influences the location of the nuclear ring \citep[e.g.,][]{Sormani2015cMNRAS.454.1818S}.
+The size of a nuclear ring is related to the radius of the ILR \citep{Buta1996FCPh...17...95B,Sormani2018aMNRAS.481....2S}: increasing the pattern speed pushes the ILR inward, thus yielding a smaller ring.

+For clarity, we encapsulate the size difference between the nuclear rings in Figure \ref{fig:thick}, where we show the spread (radial thickness, i.e., the minimum and maximum radius along the $+x$ axis) of the rings in each simulation.
+Black lines indicate the slow bar tests, while blue lines indicate the fast bar tests.
+Solid lines indicate the tests without turbulence, and dashed lines indicate the tests with turbulence.

+Among the simulations without turbulence, the tests with high sound speed produce smaller nuclear rings than those with low sound speed.
+This effect has been explored by \cite{Kim2012ApJ...747...60K} and later by \cite{Sormani2015aMNRAS.449.2421S,Sormani2018aMNRAS.481....2S}, who demonstrated that nuclear rings shrink in size with increasing sound speed.
+In particular, \cite{Sormani2018aMNRAS.481....2S} found that because of the high sound speed in their simulations, the thermal pressure forces are significant and lead to the development of shocks.
+This shocked gas is slowed down, and starts falling closer to the center than in low sound speed simulations (for more details on the effects of thermal pressure on nuclear rings, see Section 5.2 of \citealt{Sormani2018aMNRAS.481....2S}).

+Meanwhile, our turbulence treatment induces a more dispersed (spread out) structure to the nuclear rings compared to the runs without turbulence (especially those with low sound speed).
+Similarly, the high turbulence runs produce more dispersed nuclear rings than the low turbulence (and the low sound speed) runs, which was expected.
+Additionally, turbulence induces a more filamentary structure in gas density, compared to the more diffuse gas density in the simulations without turbulence (as was also described in \citealt{Salas2019}).
+In Figure \ref{fig:zoom_face_on} we show a zoom-in of the inner $800\times800$ pc of the simulations, where these differences can be seen more clearly.